Using Symbolism in Short Videos: Boost Engagement & Retention

 Sometimes, symbols might not land as intended.

-Take, for instance, the color red—it means love to some but danger to others.
+For instance, red means love to some but danger to others.

 Cultural differences can make a symbol either resonate or fall flat.